wazo-platform/wazo-doc/source/administration/directories/directories.rst

 ***********

 This page documents how to add and configure directories from custom sources.
-Directories added from custom sources can be used for lookup via the :ref:`CTI Client <people-xlet>`, directory feature of phones or for :ref:`reverse lookup <reverse_lookup>` on incoming calls.
+Directories added from custom sources can be used for lookup via the :ref:`XiVO Client <people-xlet>`, directory feature of phones or for :ref:`reverse lookup <reverse_lookup>` on incoming calls.

-An example of `adding a data source` and `configure the access to the data source` is made for each type of source:
+An example of `adding a source`_ and `configuring source access`_ is made for each type of source:

 .. toctree::
    :maxdepth: 1